Taylor Swift masters dispute

-In 2005, 15-year-old Taylor Swift signed a record deal with Big Machine Records that gave the label ownership of the masters of her first six studio albums.

-Scooter Braun's 2019 purchase of Big Machine included those masters, which he sold to Shamrock Holdings the following year.
+In 2005, 15-year-old Taylor Swift (left) signed a record deal with Big Machine Records that gave the label ownership of the masters of her first six studio albums.
+Scooter Braun's (right) 2019 purchase of Big Machine included those masters, which he sold to Shamrock Holdings the following year.

-In June 2019, a controversial dispute emerged between American singer-songwriter Taylor Swift and her former record label, Big Machine Records, its founder Scott Borchetta, and its new owner Scooter Braun over the ownership of the masters of her first six studio albums.
+In June 2019, a dispute emerged between American singer-songwriter Taylor Swift and her former record label, Big Machine Records, its founder Scott Borchetta, and its new owner Scooter Braun over the ownership of the masters of her first six studio albums.
 (Note: Namely, Taylor Swift (2006), Fearless (2008), Speak Now (2010), Red (2012), 1989 (2014) and Reputation (2017).)
 The private equity firm Shamrock Holdings acquired the masters in 2020, whereupon Swift re-recorded and released four of the albums from 2021 to 2023 to exert control over her music catalog.
 The dispute drew widespread media coverage and provoked discourse in the entertainment industry.
 Ultimately, Swift acquired the masters from Shamrock in 2025.

 In November 2018, Swift signed a record deal with Republic Records after her Big Machine contract expired.
 (Note: The contract, signed in 2005, stated that Swift would henceforth release six studio albums under Big Machine.
 Therefore, following the cessation of the promotional activities for her sixth studio album, Reputation (2017), the contract officially expired in November 2018.)
-Mainstream media reported in June 2019 that Braun purchased Big Machine from Borchetta for $330 million, funded by various private equity firms.
+News media reported in June 2019 that Braun purchased Big Machine from Borchetta for $330 million, funded by various private equity firms.
 Braun had become the owner of all of the masters, music videos, and artworks copyrighted by Big Machine, including those of Swift's first six studio albums.
 In response, Swift stated she had tried to purchase the masters but Big Machine had offered unfavorable conditions, and she knew the label would sell them to someone else but did not expect Braun as the buyer, alleging him to be an "incessant, manipulative bully".
 Borchetta claimed that Swift declined an opportunity to purchase the masters.